 Another important difference is that reverse osmosis doesn’t have a regeneration phase.
 Unlike the resin beads in a softener, an RO membrane doesn’t require frequent rinsing; instead, an annual system sanitization is recommended, along with replacement of the RO membrane as needed — and the best membranes can last up to five years.

-Target Areas and Results
+Target areas and results

 RO is all about addressing impurities.
 This can include noticeable contaminants like chlorine with its swimming pool odor or iron with its metallic taste, but it also targets potentially harmful substances you might not even know about — such as lead and forever chemicals.